-Well, I started using the Internet when I received a computer as a first communion present4.
+Well, I started using the Internet when I received a computer as a first communion present6.

 The Internet, I started using it at an older age, when I was 8 or 9 years old.
+Boy, 16 years, Greece (18)

 Care should be taken in attributing the observed differences in the timing of initiation on cultural aspects or parental mediation processes.
 Alternatively, context-specific technological conditions and in particular local Internet penetration rates may offer a better explanation of the reported differences.
-Noteworthy, Iceland has the highest Internet penetration rate (97% penetration in population) in the world, while the Netherlands and Germany hold the 8^{th} (89.5%) and 16^{th} positions (82.7%) respectively.
+Noteworthy, Iceland has the highest Internet penetration rate (97% penetration in population) in the world, while the Netherlands and Germany hold the 8th (89.5%) and 16th positions (82.7%) respectively.
 Contexts with high broadband connectivity offer added convenience to connect online.
-The remaining of our participating countries has rates below 65%.
+The remaining of our participating countries have rates below 65%7.